facebookincubator/dhcplb/vagrant/README.md

 ```

 The main config is in `/etc/dhcp/dhcpd.conf`.
-Subnets are configured like this should you need to change them
+Subnets are configured like this should you need to change them:

 ```
 subnet 192.168.50.0 netmask 255.255.255.0 {}